Antichrist Superstar: Background and development

-Marilyn Manson was formed in 1989 by the vocalist and guitarist Daisy Berkowitz.
+Marilyn Manson was formed in 1989 by the vocalist and by the guitarist Daisy Berkowitz.
 For the next seven years, the name of every band member was created by combining the stage name of a female pop culture icon with the surname of a male serial killer.
 Their highly visualized concerts quickly earned them a loyal fanbase in the South Florida punk and hardcore music scene.
 Within six months of forming, they were performing sold-out concerts in 300-capacity nightclubs throughout Florida.
 Eventually, the band gained the attention of Nine Inch Nails vocalist Trent Reznor, who signed them to his Nothing Records vanity label; Reznor produced their 1994 debut album, Portrait of an American Family.
 This was followed by the 1995 EP Smells Like Children, which contained their commercially successful single, a cover of the Eurythmics' "Sweet Dreams (Are Made of This)".

 Recording and production

 Antichrist Superstar was recorded over an eight-month period at Nothing Studios in New Orleans by an extensive group of musicians.
 Along with the remaining members of Marilyn Manson—Twiggy Ramirez, Madonna Wayne Gacy, and Ginger Fish—Nine Inch Nails guitarists Robin Finck and Danny Lohner and drummer Chris Vrenna participated.
 The record was initially produced by the vocalist alongside Trent Reznor and former Skinny Puppy producer Dave Ogilvie.

 The process of creating the album was long and difficult, highlighted by experiments involving near-constant drug use and sleep deprivation in an effort to create a violent and hostile environment suited to the album's content.
 Manson has admitted to heavily experimenting with prescription painkillers—including forms of morphine sulphate and hydrocodone—during recording; he also claimed he regularly inserted sewing needles underneath his fingernails to test his pain threshold.

 Initial sessions were unproductive, and routinely culminated in the destruction of the studio, as well as the group's own equipment and instruments.
 There was also a high level of antagonism between band members, with most of this directed toward founding guitarist Daisy Berkowitz.
 He later claimed to have been "shut out" of recording sessions, and alleged that much of his equipment was destroyed, such as the four-track recorder which had been used to produce many of the band's early demos, along with his drum machine.
 The latter was subsequently revealed to have been thrown from a second-story window.
 This animosity resulted in Ramirez performing the majority of guitar work on the record.